 See our Clever Article: Developing Good Working Relations for more.

 How to create an ethical work culture

 As with any business culture, it starts at the top.
-Leaders must behave ethically by making the right decisions based on the benefit for all.
+Leaders must behave ethically by making the right decisions based on the benefit of all.
 They must build trust and respect and include everyone in the process.

 Lead by example